digital-asset/daml/docs/source/support/compatibility.rst

 Specifically, if a DAML Application is built against Ledger API version X.Y.Z and a Participant Node exposes Ledger API version X.Y2.Z2, the application is guaranteed to work as long as Y2.Z2 >= Y.Z.

 Currently, the Ledger API version is the same as the version of the Integration Components used in the Participant Node.
 This is mostly the case because there has been no need for the versions to diverge yet.
-This will likely change at the latest when one part of the ecosystem moves to version 2.X.
-Integration Components, DAML Drivers, and Participant Nodes advertise the Ledger API version they expose.
+This will likely change at the latest when one part of the ecosystem moves to version 2.X. integration components, DAML drivers, and Participant Nodes advertise the Ledger API version they expose.

 As a concrete example, DAML for Postgres 1.4.0 has the Participant Node integrated, and exposes Ledger API version 1.4.0 and the DAML for VMware Blockchain 1.0 Participant Nodes expose Ledger API version 1.6.0.
 So any application that runs on DAML for Postgres 1.4.0 will also run on DAML for VMware Blockchain 1.0.

 Driver and Participant Compatibility: Network Upgradeability
 ------------------------------------------------------------

 Given the Ledger API Compatibility above, network upgrades are seamless if they preserve data, and Participant Nodes keep exposing the same or a newer minor version of the same major Ledger API Version.
-The semantic versioning of DAML Drivers and Participant Nodes gives this guarantee.
-Upgrades from one minor version to another are data preserving, and major Ledger API versions may only be removed with a new major version of Integration Components, DAML Drivers and Participant Nodes.
+The semantic versioning of DAML drivers and participant nodes gives this guarantee.
+Upgrades from one minor version to another are data preserving, and major Ledger API versions may only be removed with a new major version of integration components, DAML drivers and Participant Nodes.

 As an example, from an application standpoint, the only effect of upgrading DAML for Postgres 1.4.0 to DAML for Postgres 1.6.0 is an uptick in the Ledger API version.
 There may be significant changes to components or database schemas, but these are not public APIs.